Distribution System Topology Detection Using Consumer Load and Line Flow Measurements: Introduction

 \section{Introduction}

-The need for advanced controls in the distribution system is an emerging topic in power system and the controls community.
+The need for advanced controls in the distribution system is an emerging topic in power system and controls communities.
 Proposed computational models for problems such as dispatching of distributed energy resources \cite{Lavaei2012}, \cite{Lam2011} or coordinated voltage control \cite{Farivar2012}, \cite{Lam2012}, \cite{Jahangiri2013}, \cite{Smith2011} assume known system topology and network parameters.
-In reality customer level feeders are not known to within the accuracy as that of the transmission system.
-Therefore, situational awareness at the distribution system level is needed for future smart grid applications.
+In reality customer level feeders are not known with an accuracy equivalent to that of the transmission system.

-The classical power systems state estimation approach has has been adopted by a number of authors.
-Such a method relies on the Generalized State Estimator (GES) \cite{Monticelli2000}, \cite{Abur2004} which will solve for system voltages and breaker statuses.
-In a GES, breaker status variables are included into the state estimation equations as $\{0, 1\}$ variables that are usually relaxed and solved by rounding strategy \cite{Korres2002}.
-These methods have been applied to radial distribution system with changing topology as well.
-There is recent interest around distribution systems topology detection.
-In \cite{Korres2012}, a traditional GSE is employed in identifying the correct topology in a distribution system.
-They run a traditional WLS state estimator and use dummy variables for breaker status indicators.
+Enabling improved management and control requires significantly improved estimation of the system state.
+This can be illustrated in the IEEE 123 Bus System shown in Figure \ref{fig:ieee123-feeder}.
+The network not only has end nodes which represent residential transformers (blue rectangle), but various switching devices (green rectangles) and four feeders (red circles).
+In this system, estimating the system state requires the determination of the voltage phasor at every node and the status of all discrete devices that can connect and disconnect loads.
+In such a setting a Generalized State Estimator (GSE) \cite{Monticelli2000} is used to determine the $\{0, 1\}$ of each discrete device as well as the voltage at each bus.